Leo1690/BtPedal/README.md

-# BtPedal
+# BtPedalClient
-Interface for static bycicles with videogames
+Interface for static bicycles with videogames